redhat-developer/odo/docs/proposals/improved-schema-for-services.md

     ],
     "properties": {
       "bindingPath": {
-        "description": "BindingPath refers to the paths in the application workload's schema where the binding workload would be referenced.
-If BindingPath is not specified the default path locations is going to be used.
-The default location for ContainersPath is going to be: \"spec.template.spec.containers\" and if SecretPath is not specified, the name of the secret object is not going to be specified.", "type": "object",
+        "type": "object",
         "properties": {
           "containersPath": {
-            "description": "ContainersPath defines the path to the corev1.Containers reference If BindingPath is not specified, the default location is going to be: \"spec.template.spec.containers\"", "type": "string"
+            "type": "string"
           },
           "secretPath": {
-            "description": "SecretPath defines the path to a string field where the name of the secret object is going to be assigned.
-Note: The name of the secret object is same as that of the name of SBR CR (metadata.name)", "type": "string"
+            "type": "string"
           }
         }